 As of June 30, 2021.
 Gender: Where available, this data reflects gender identity; if a gender identity designation is not available, we use data on legal gender instead.
 Ethnicity: Based on self identification, excluding those who chose not to self identify or chose not to disclose.

 The benefits of being small but working at scale

 As a company founded in 2010, we are still striving toward maturity in many areas of our operations.
 But when it comes to our benefits, we are happy to be compared to much larger, more established companies.
 We wouldn’t want concerns over coverage to be an obstacle for you joining us.

 We provide a thoughtful and balanced set of benefits that allow Stripes to be their best selves and do great work.
-Whether that means offering comprehensive mental, physical and medical health plans, supporting Stripes’ financial futures, providing fertility benefits and parental leave, or making sure Stripes have access to healthy food at the office, our robust programmes put Stripes and their families first.
+Whether that means offering comprehensive mental, physical, and medical health plans, supporting Stripes’ financial futures, providing fertility benefits and parental leave, or making sure Stripes have access to healthy food at the office, our robust programs put Stripes and their families first.

 Growth by way of learning

 We are voracious learners and teachers.
 Our Education team delivers an onboarding and product training curriculum for all new Stripes, and hosts expert-led courses on things like project management fundamentals and macroeconomics.
-Beyond the formal programme, Stripes are constantly sharing knowledge with each other through conversation, documentation, reading groups and informal talks.
+Beyond the formal program, Stripes are constantly sharing knowledge with each other through conversation, documentation, reading groups, and informal talks.